 We prohibit all our employees from reporting to work if they have COVID-19.
 They may return to work if:

-- Fever completely gone AND improved respiratory symptoms (cough, difficulty breathing) AND negative results from the public authority’s COVID-19 testing protocol (to date = two negative tests 24 hours apart).
+- COVID-19 like symptoms completely gone AND negative results from the public authority’s COVID-19 testing

 - A deep clean will be scheduled immediately upon learning of an employee who has COVID-19.

 Megson FitzPatrick has taken the following steps to adhere to public guidelines on physical distancing:

 - Instructing employees to work a minimum of two metres

 - Reconfiguring how the workplace is set up.

 - Allowing employees to work from home where

 No children, family members, friends or anyone else who is not an employee of Megson FitzPatrick and only those given permission, are allowed in the office.

 Each employee will be provided with a face mask and it is mandatory that masks are worn in all common spaces.